Razzlegames/KotlinTraining/README.md

 - Implement your own `data class`
 - Implement your own Kotlin Unit test
 - Implement your own Java Unit test that calls Kotlin
+- Construct your class using Named constructor arguments
+- Create a function with Nullable type as a parameter in a test
+  - Call a method on this object with a nullable type
+  - What did you have to do?
+  - Try calling the function with null
+  - Try calling with an actual object
+  - What happens?
+(Set break points or `print()` to see

 ### Goals